 2011: Small businesses with under 100 workers that institute wellness programs can receive a government grant for five years to partially offset their costs.

 2011: Health savings accounts (HSAs) for workers will be replaced by a Simple Cafeteria Plan which will be available to small businesses with 100 or fewer employees.

 2012: REPEALED: All businesses will have to issue 1099-M forms for any business that they have paid $600 or more for services and $5,000 or more for products.

 2013: The employee portion of Medicare tax for high income earners -including business owners paying Social Security self-employment tax - will increase to 2.35% of wages above $200,000 ($250,000 if married).
 The employer portion of Medicare tax stays at 1.45%. (see pages 752-3, amended by page 902) Sole proprietors, partnerships and LLC business owners pay Social Security self-employment tax.

 2014: State-based insurance exchanges will be available to small businesses and individuals.
 Businesses with 50 or more employees will be required to provide health coverage.
 Individuals with income between 100% and 400% of the federal poverty line will be eligible for premium assistance, which will be paid directly to the insurers.

 44% of illicit drug users work for small companies.
 The US Department of Health and Human Services has developed a free Drug-Free Workplace Kit for employers.
 Click here to go to the Drug-Free Workplace Kit.

-The US Department of Labor created a drug-free workplace training module for employees.
+The US Department of Labor created a workplace with training modules for employees.
 Click here to go to the training.